Prepaid travel cards can make it easy to access cash while you’re traveling abroad, but remember that convenience comes with limitations.

 Further, the network through which a prepaid card is offered may provide a zero liability policy, though, overall, prepaid cards don’t offer the same breadth of protections as debit and credit cards (think chargebacks and fraud alerts).

 More convenient than traveler’s checks

 Prepaid travel cards also provide more convenience than, say, traveler’s checks (which, yes, still exist).
 Getting traveler’s checks before you go can be a hassle, and you might also be surprised at how many retailers across the globe no longer accept them.
 As a result, prepaid cards are often a better option than these paper checks.

 What are the drawbacks of a prepaid travel card?

 Like most financial products, prepaid travel cards come with pros and cons.
 Here are some of the drawbacks of using one:

 Foreign transaction fees, among others

 Travelers should be wary of the fees connected to prepaid cards, as they can add up to a lot of money during an international trip.
-One of the more common (and costly) one associated with many prepaid cards is a foreign transaction fee.
-The AAA MemberPay Visa® Prepaid Card, for example, hits users with a foreign transaction fee of 3 percent for purchases made outside the United States.
+Many prepaid cards carry foreign transaction fees.
 Today, it’s far easier to find credit cards with no foreign transaction fees than to find prepaid cards without them.